 The following functions are distinguished in this architecture:

-Web Browser: running the PD application consists of using HTML5 and associated web technologies.
-The PD application is a Broadcaster Application.
-Both the Broadcaster Application and the application environment are described in A/344, Interactive Content [11].
+User Agent: running the Broadcaster Application, consists of using HTML5 and associated web technologies.
+Both the Broadcaster Application and the interactive application environment are described in A/344, Interactive Content [3].

-CDManager: resides in the PD.
-The CDManager is responsible for discovering the CDs with running Launchers and sending application launch/install information to those Launchers.
-Section 5.8 shall apply.
+CD Manager: resides in the PD.
+The CD Manager is responsible for discovering the CDs with running CD Launchers and sending application launch/install information to those CD Launchers.
+The Broadcaster Application shall manage the CD Manager through the protocol described in Section 5.4.

-Launcher: resides in the CD.
-The Launcher is responsible for communicating with the CDManager of the PD and launching and/or installing the CD application.
-The requirements on the Launcher shall be as described in clause 14.3 of HbbTV 2.0 .
+CD Launcher: resides in the CD.
+The CD Launcher is responsible for communicating with the CD Manager of the PD and launching and/or installing the CD application.
+The requirements on the CD Launcher shall be as described in HbbTV clause 14.3.2 [5].

-To launch a CD application, the launchCSApp method of Section 5.8 shall be used.
-The payload as given in clause 14.4.2.1 of HbbTV 2.0 [4] shall specify a WebSocket server endpoint.
+To launch a CD application, the Launch CD Application API described in Section 5.8.2 shall be used.

-An example of such a payload for a WebSocket endpoint is: